Trump to use ‘big voice’ to boost GOP on 4-day Western trip

 Before departing, Trump also could not help but tweak his Democratic presidential rivals, and he feigned concern that Democratic front-runner Sen. Bernie Sanders is getting a raw deal from party leaders.

-The Democratic National Committee announced earlier Tuesday — following a change of debate qualification rules — that former New York City Mayor Mike Bloomberg has qualified to take part in Wednesday’s debate in Nevada.
-The billionaire Bloomberg is self-financing his campaign and has faced criticism from Sanders and other Democratic rivals that he’s attempting to buy the party’s nomination.
+The Democratic National Committee announced earlier Tuesday — following a change of debate qualification rules — that former New York City Mayor Mike Bloomberg has qualified for Wednesday’s debate in Nevada.
+The billionaire is self-financing his campaign and has faced criticism from Sanders and other Democratic rivals that he’s attempting to buy the party’s nomination.

 “Always be careful what you wish for, and I’m not wishing for anything,” said Trump, who insists he doesn’t have a preferred Democrat he’d like to face in November.
 “Whoever it is, I’ll be very happy.”